 The Government of the Northwest Territories, in partnership with water partners throughout the Northwest Territories, the Mackenzie River Basin and beyond, leads the implementation of the NWT Water Strategy.
 The NWT Water Strategy - which was developed by federal and Aboriginal governments, environmental organizations, regulatory boards and other water partners - is the guiding policy document of for water management in the territory.
 Its implementation supports the vision that "waters of the NWT remain clean, abundant and productive for all time."

-Support for the incorporation of blockchain technology into DataStream is powered by RBC and rolled out in communities in collaboration with WWF-Canada.
+Support for the incorporation of blockchain technology into DataStream is powered by RBC.
 This technology improves data security, tracking and transparency on DataStream.
 This collaboration showcases how blockchain, open data and citizen science can be used to create a culture of evidence-based decision making to ensure freshwater health.

 RBC Foundation supports a broad range of community initiatives through donations, sponsorships, community investments and employee volunteer activities.
 Learn more about the RBC Foundation at www.rbc.com/community-sustainability